 HEALTH AND WELLNESS

 • The wellness profile of EPC members reveals health status concerns that impact the joy of life and risk of future medical claim cost.
-Specific services from Meritain have already been implemented to assist our members experiencing these conditions.
+We have implemented and have members participating in programs to help them address these conditions.

-• This Plan is a 403(b)(9) Defined Contribution church plan, and ordained pastors retain the ability to claim up to 100% of their annual retirement withdrawals as income-tax-free Housing Allowance, even into retirement.
+• Our Plan is a 403(b)(9) Defined Contribution church plan, and ordained pastors retain the ability to claim up to 100% of their annual retirement withdrawals as income tax free Housing Allowance, even into retirement.

-• Many members took advantage of free consultation with Fidelity representatives and of the educational webinars and other financial planning tools offered through BRI and available on their personal account login on Fidelity’s NetBenefits webpage.
+• Many members took advantage of free consultation with Fidelity representatives, the educational webinars, and other financial planning tools offered through BRI and available on their personal account log-in on Fidelity’s NetBenefits webpage.

 GENERAL OPERATIONS AND ADMINISTRATION

 • EPC Benefit Resources, Inc., financial statements are audited annually by independent accounting firm Batts, Morrison, Wales, and Lee, Certified Public Accountants.
-The audited statements are presented to the BRI Board and the Office of the General Assembly.
+The audited statements are presented to the BRI Board of Directors and the Office of General Assembly.

-• Advice and counsel is provided through membership in the Church Benefit Association, Church Alliance, and use of Legal Counsel, Actuary, and Consultants specializing in Retirement Plan and Benefits Administration.
+• Advice and counsel are provided through membership in the Church Benefit Association, Church Alliance, and use of legal counsel, actuary, and consultants specializing in Retirement Plan and Benefits Administration.

-• The BRI Office and the Office of the Stated Clerk often receive inquiries regarding the requirements for participation in EPC Benefit Plans as mandated by the Acts of Assembly.
+• The BRI Office and Office of the Stated Clerk often receive inquiries regarding the requirements for participation in EPC Benefit Plans as mandated by the Acts of Assembly.
 The Acts clearly express the intent that benefits-eligible EPC pastors and staff should be provided with medical coverage through the denominational medical plan.
-Although there are many Acts that reference EPC medical and retirement programs, key Acts include 81-04 mandating participation of EPC ministers and 84-08 mandating benefit eligible ministers and employee’s participation in the denominational plan.
+Although there are many Acts that reference EPC medical and retirement programs, key Acts include 81-04, which mandates participation of EPC ministers, and 84-08, which mandates benefit-eligible ministers’ and employees’ participation in the denominational plan.

-Approximately 3,100 participants are enrolled in the EPC Medical Plan, including 1,121 clergy and staff and nearly 2,000 dependents.
-A total of 2,346 active clergy, staff, and retirees were enrolled in the EPC Retirement Plan at the end of 2021.
-The chart below reflects employee enrollments (without dependents) that have been fairly stable for the last five years with our Health and Life benefit plans, with steady participation growth showing in the Dental Plan and the Retirement Plan participation.
+Just over 3,000 participants are enrolled in the EPC Medical Plan, including 1,098 clergy and staff and nearly 2,000 dependents.
+A total of 2,438 active clergy, staff, and retirees were enrolled in the EPC Retirement Plan at the end of 2022.
+The chart below reflects employee enrollments (without dependents), which have been fairly stable for the last 5 years with our Health and Life benefit plans and steady participation growth in the Dental Plan and the Retirement Plan.

 All full-time clergy and staff at EPC churches and EPC-associated ministries are eligible to participate in the benefit plans sponsored by BRI.
 Higher participation advantages all members and their sponsoring churches.
 If your church has not taken advantage of these important benefit offerings for your clergy and staff, or if you would simply like to explore the benefits offerings and costs, we welcome your inquiry to our Executive Director at 407-930-4507 or email@example.com.